Ozark Trails Academy’s residential treatment program and amazing outdoor adventure for teen girls and boys, ages 13-19.

-Thrive Girls Ranch is a year-round Christian boarding school for difficult and misbehaving girls, ages 12-17, and is located near...
+Thrive Girls Ranch is a year-round Christian boarding school for difficult and misbehaving girls, ages 12-17, located near Austin, Texas....

 Master’s Ranch is a non-profit Christian boarding school and boys home designed to help at-risk and struggling boys between the...

-A co-ed therapeutic boarding school for teens with emotional problems that are affecting their decisions, education and behaviors.
+A co-ed therapeutic boarding school for teens ages 13-17 with emotional problems that are affecting their decisions, education and behaviors.

 A boarding school is most simply defined as a school where pupils reside during the semester.
 Students are provided with food and lodging in addition to their education, but a boarding school has much more than that to offer to students and their families.
 Traditionally, boarding schools provide an education based on small class sizes, high standards of academic excellence, and cultural diversity.